feelilopez/electricity-incident-prediction/README.md

 ## Future work

-- Try more advanced models.
+- Improve performance with more advanced models.
 - Turn univariate time-series into multivariate by adding features (weather, calendar, holidays).
 - Package for periodic runs and simple deployment.